 We continued and somehow figured out how to use the subway system since all the words were not only in a different language but also in a different alphabet!
 Somehow, we made our way down to the train.
-Upon exiting the subway system, it came out at a street market, where occasionally we would stop and ask about this restaurant, in which no one seemed to have ever heard of.
-All this was done with pointing and gestures since we knew no Russian.
+Upon exiting the subway system, it came out at a street market, where occasionally we would stop and ask about this restaurant, which no one seemed to have ever heard of.
+All this was done with pointing and gestures since we didn’t know the Russian language.

-We dredged on and by now the snow started pouring and pouring down.
+We dredged on and by now, the snow started pouring down.
 By then, my hair was getting matted with slushy rain and snow and my makeup was beginning to smear.
 About every block or so, we would stop a person on the street, none of which spoke any English and we would just point towards our map, with our finger on the subway exit.
-Finally we came across a 30 something female that looked at us like we were crazy and she pointed to the fact that we had gotten off the subway about 2 stops too soon and that we had at least another mile and half to walk to make it to this unheard of restaurant that was on the campus of the University.
+Finally, we came across a 30 something female that looked at us like we were crazy and she pointed to the fact that we had gotten off the subway about 2 stops too soon and that we had at least another mile and a half to walk to make it to this unheard-of restaurant that was on the campus of the University.
+Ugggg.

 So you can imagine upon our arrival that we looked like three wet cats!
 Here I had been dressed to impress, but I was now a soaking mess with mascara running down my face.
 We did end up making it, but in retrospect, at least for me, I think I will always think twice that first day in a foreign country with no local currency and make better decisions than the one I made that day, in Russia, in the pouring snow.